 I admire people who try hard to go green (I try hard too), but I wonder a little about the big fuss over cotton canvas bags.
 Growing cotton, unless it's grown organically, is very chemically intense - pesticides, fungicides, fertilizers, plus all the gasoline used by the heavy farming machinery.
 Making cotton canvas is also very chemically intense (alkalis are very caustic), and then again there's the cost of transporting it to sewing factories and various markets.

 I'm just not satisfied that we're getting the whole story on using canvas bags.

 I used to use the ones I got from the stores too, until I started using my own bags.
 Now, I don't use anything in the garbage pail.
-I figured, it is a pail for trash, I don't need to protect it, I just need to clean it more now.

 When I was a child we would line our kitchen garbage cans with newspaper.
 We'd put newspaper around the outside with a little folded at the bottom and the top, then make a square that would fit in the bottom.
 This kept the can fairly clean and easier to empty.